diffblue/cbmc/CODING_STANDARD.md

   - The type is explicitly repeated on the RHS (e.g. a constructor call)
   - Adding the type will increase confusion (e.g. iterators, function pointers)
 - Avoid `assert`.
-If the condition is an actual invariant, use INVARIANT, PRECONDITION, POSTCONDITION, CHECK_RETURN, UNREACHABLE or DATA_INVARIANT.
+If the condition is an actual invariant, use INVARIANT, PRECONDITION, POSTCONDITION, CHECK_RETURN, UNREACHABLE or DATA_INVARIANT (also see the documentation of the macros in `src/util/invariant.h`).
 If there are possible reasons why it might fail, throw an exception.
+    - Use "should" style statements for messages in invariants (e.g. "array should have a non-zero size") to make both the violation and the expected behavior clear.
+(As opposed to "no zero size arrays" where it isn't clear if the zero-size array is the problem, or the lack of it).
+    - The statements should start with a lower case letter.
 - All raw pointers (such as those returned by `symbol_tablet::lookup`) are assumed to be non-owning, and should not be `delete`d.
 Raw pointers that point to heap-allocated memory should be private data members of an object